 Eenie, Meenie, Miney Moe...No Wait, That Feels Overwhelming.
 Just Eenie or Meenie

-It is far easier to just pick a side with a template that's pre-filled out for you.
+It is far easier to just pick a side with a template that's pre-filled out.
 You don't even need to agree with every position or policy.
 Do you actually like every single player on your favorite football team?
-No you don't!
-But you definitely like the mascot and your parents like them so you kind of just always liked them and voila - go team!
-It's nice to feel part of something, to feel like you can toss a coin, land on one side and have a giant group of people already there waiting who share at least one thing in common with you.
+Um, do I condone spousal abuse?
+(Certainly nor in my house!)
+But you do like the mascot and your parents liked that team so you sort of fell into liking them and voila - go team!
+It's nice to feel part of something: to feel like you can toss a coin, land on one side and have a giant group of people already there who share at least one thing in common with you.
 Now that I think about it, this is a great system.

 1. Choosing a mate.
 Want one?
 Ok great, you passed level one.
-Now you can choose between the hot one that you gradually become and remain tepidly attracted to or the not hot one you are instantly tepidly attracted to!
+Now you can choose between the hot one that you eventually become mildly attracted to, or the not-so-hot one you are instantly mildly attracted to!
 Gone are the days of trying to memorize pop culture references in case the best friend of the one you are interested in quotes a movie you haven't actually seen.
-There is Not Something About Mary.
+At this stage in my life, it's safe to say I'm never going to see There's Something About Mary.

 2. Having children.
 Want one?
 Fine, just fill in the form and one will arrive in 9 months to 9 years depending on details you don't need to concern yourself with anymore.
 What could go wrong?
 If it were that hard, there wouldn't be so many teenagers doing it.

 3. Sending said children to college.
-Don't waste your time and gas touring your kid across the country like el Chapo being moved from prison to prison.
+Don't waste your time and gas touring your kid across the country like el Chapo being moved between prisons.
 Just decide between Plunder College and Heist University and Johnny can choose his striped or solid dorm sheet package when he gets there!

 4. Having sex.
 Two holes, two positions.
 Upper or lower.
 In or out.
 No need for laprobatics.